 Pillow-y soft, tender and delicate, enriched with both eggs and butter this braided egg bread is so easy to make it will soon become your go-to recipe.
 Oh, and it’s perfect for french toast or bread pudding!

 Before I say something else, yes, that is a ginormous braid.
 But that didn’t matter much.
-We all took a piece after another piece until all was gone in less than a day.
+We all took a piece after another until the entire loaf was gone.
+In less than a day!!
 I’m actually surprised it even lasted that long.
-Pillow-y soft, enriched with both eggs and butter, slightly sweet, this egg bread recipe is a keeper!
+It’s so soft and delicate!

 When I first took it out of the oven, all I wanted was to look at this beautifully braided bread with a shiny crust.
 It looked so pretty, too pretty to be eaten.
 I was under the spell of its magical aroma that took over my house.
 I wish I could find a way to bottle this aroma and let some out from time to time.

 This egg bread is very similar with my 6 braid challah but like 10 times easier.

 Just like its name suggests, it’s enriched with eggs and unlike challah it also has butter (you can also use shortening like the original recipe) and milk.
 A couple of tablespoons of sugar are added for a little sweetness and you mix everything until you have a soft, elastic dough.

 You let the dough rest until doubled in volume.
 Don’t know when your dough it’s ready?
 Test it!